Textualize/textual/docs/guide/design.md

 }
 ```

+On changing the theme, the values stored in these variables are updated to match the new theme, and the colors of `MyWidget` are updated accordingly.

 ## Base colors

 When defining a theme, only the `primary` color is required.
-Textual can generate the other base colors if they're not supplied.
+Textual will attempt to generate the other base colors if they're not supplied.

 The following table lists each of 11 base colors (as used in CSS) and a description of where they are used by default.